CEAT Professional Development

 When and how do I register for the Hands-On training?

-Once you pass the “Operations Level” exam and the Hospital HCF Contact is notified.
-They will receive the registration form for you to choose your 1st, 2nd, and 3rd choices for Hands-On training dates, times, and locations.
-The HCF Contact will then send the form back to OSU for scheduling.
+Once you pass the “Operations Level” exam the Program Manager is notified.
+Complete the registration form for 1st and 2nd choices for Hands-On training dates, times, and locations.
+The HCF Program Manager will then send the form back to OSU for scheduling.
 We will do our best to register you on your first listed date.

 How many people can take the Hands-On training per class offered?